How to avoid becoming a missionary

 of cross-cultural living and ministry can lead to elevated stress levels.
 The time it takes to see results

-in their ministry or living amidst suffering or extreme poverty can take a toll on missionaries' mental health.
+in their ministry or living amidst suffering or extreme poverty can affect missionaries' mental health.

 - Financial Strain: Most missionaries rely on

-donations from their home churches or organizations.
-When that support is unstable, the financial insecurity can be stressful.
-That can impact the missionaries' ability to carry on their ministry effectively.
+donations from their home churches or sending organizations.
+If that support is unstable, the resulting financial insecurity can be stressful in ways that undermine the missionaries' ability to fulfill their ministry.

-- Ethical Dilemmas: Missionaries may encounter ethical challenges in trying to balance respect for local customs and traditions with the desire to promote Christian choices and values among converts.
+- Ethical Dilemmas: Missionaries may encounter ethical challenges as they try to balance respect for local customs and traditions with the desire to promote biblically-based choices and values among converts.

 - Impact on Family: The missionary lifestyle can